 Tax in Qatar

-Add to that the fact that Qatar has been rated as having the least demanding tax framework in the world, alongside the UAE, and this becomes an incredible incentive for businesses looking to establish themselves in Qatar.
+Qatar has been rated as having the least demanding tax framework in the world, alongside the UAE, and this becomes an incredible incentive for businesses looking to establish themselves in Qatar.

 Qatar operates a territorial taxation system.
 That means, unless specifically exempt from tax, a business entity is taxable in Qatar if it has generated Qatar-sourced income, irrespective of the place of its incorporation.

 For foreign companies looking to set up in Qatar, there tax regimes in which foreign investors can potentially operate.
 These include the State of Qatar, the Qatar Financial Centre (QFC) and the Qatar Science and Technology Park (QSTP).
+You can read more about these economic zones here.

 These tax regimes differ greatly, so it’s important to understand all three before deciding where to establish a business.
 For the purposes of this blog post however, we will be giving a general overview for companies setting up within the State of Qatar tax regime.